A phonological processing disorder affects a child’s production and/or mental representation of speech sounds.

 This treatment again combines:

 Minimal pairs are two words that differ by one phoneme.
-They teach sound perception and production.
+Minimal pairs target sound perception and production.

 If you would like a FREE phonological processes chart organized by age, just fill out the form below.